Career Transition Award in Clinical/Translational Research

 - Have less than 50 percent Category 1 time for research

 The Mayo Clinic CCaTS will provide up to $50,000 for one grant year that may be used at the discretion of the awardee for salary support and research expenses consistent with National Institutes of Health guidelines.
-For 2015, all funds must be used by June 30, 2016.
 Up to two awards will be made each year depending on the merit of the applications received and available funds.

 - Research proposal in PHS 398 format, including budget (Note: The previously submitted, unsuccessful application for extramural funding may be submitted.)